-Nature, however, is also tornadoes, mudslides, and lions ripping apart gazelles; and academia–sure its an easy target for labels of abstraction, tedium, and even some nonsense–but its also a good place to learn about butterflies: their varieties, their populations, and the ways we can prevent their extinction.
+Nature, however, is also tornadoes, mudslides, and lions ripping apart gazelles; and academia–sure it is an easy target for labels of abstraction, tedium, and even some nonsense–but it is also a good place to learn about butterflies: their varieties, their populations, and the ways we can prevent their extinction.

 Bell’s dualisms were energizing for me when I was 20 but now such simple black and white caricatures seem like a disservice to readers–epitomized in the common false dichotomy between spirituality and religion.
 Sorry, but the two are inseparably intertwined!
 The polarized binary is unhelpful and especially with the added simplistic good/bad evaluation attached to it.
 David Dark’s book Life is Too Short to Pretend You’re Not Religious (or any of James K. A. Smith’s books) would be a helpful antidote.
 Life is not just an aesthetic with prophetic edges.
 Habits, rituals, institutions form us more than isolated romantic moments of epiphany, and both these cultural experiences shape our faith lives.